RosettaCommons/DeepAb/README.md

 _Note_: This project is tested with Python 3.7.9

+_Note_: Using `--renumber` option will send your antibody to the [AbNum server](http://www.bioinf.org.uk/abs/abnum/).
+If working with confidential sequences you should avoid this option and use an external renumbering tool.

 ### Structure prediction
 Generate an antibody structure prediction from an Fv sequence with five decoys: